Seraph Frissell: Career

-The spring of 1875 found her attending clinics in New York City.
+In the spring of 1875, Frissell attended clinics in New York City.
 Her hospital practice included four months at the Woman's Hospital, Detroit; eleven months, beginning in June 1875 at the New England Hospital, Boston, Massachusetts, for hospital and dispensary work; and six months at Doctors Ruth Gerry and Cynthia Smith's Private Hospital, of Ypsilanti, Michigan.

-In September, 1876, she opened her office in Pittsfield, Massachusetts, where for eight years she did pioneer work as a woman physician, gaining a good practice.
-In 1884, she removed to Springfield, Massachusetts, residing in that location thereafter.
-During the school years of 1890 and 1891, she was the physician in Mt.
-Holyoke College, keeping her office practice in Springfield.
+In September, 1876, Frissell opened her medical practice in Pittsfield, Massachusetts, where she worked for eight years.
+In 1884, she moved to Springfield, Massachusetts, where she lived for the rest of her life.
+During the school years of 1890 and 1891, she was the physician at Mount Holyoke College, keeping her office practice in Springfield.

 In 1896, Frissell took a course in electrotherapeutics.
 For some time, she was medical examiner for the Berkshire Life Insurance Company.
-During 1890-91, she was resident physician and lecturer on physiology and hygiene at Mount Holyoke College.
+In 1890 and 1891, she was resident physician and lecturer on physiology and hygiene at Mount Holyoke College.
 Her specialty was diseases of women and children.
 A part of her professional success she attributed to not prescribing alcoholic stimulants.

-Frissell became a member of Hampden County Medical Society in 1885, being the first woman in Western Massachusetts to be admitted to any district medical society, the law to admit women having been passed in 1884.
+Frissell became a member of the Hampden County Medical Society in 1885, being the first woman in Western Massachusetts to be admitted to any district medical society, the law to admit women having been passed in 1884.
 She was a regular member of the Berkshire, Bennington, Rennsalaer, and Washington County Medical Society from its organization until she left Berkshire county.
 She was the fourth woman to be admitted a member of the Massachusetts Medical Society.
-She was an honorary member of the Alumna' Association of the Woman's Medical College, Philadelphia; a member of the Mercy Warren Chapter, Daughters of the American Revolution; of E. K. Wilcox Relief Corps; of the American Medical Association; of the Springfield Mount Holyoke Alumna' Association; of the Alumna Association of Michigan University; of the College Club; of the auxiliary to the Grand Army of the Republic; and of the American Medical Temperance Association.
+She was an honorary member of the Alumna' Association of the Woman's Medical College, Philadelphia; a member of the Mercy Warren Chapter, Daughters of the American Revolution; of E.K.
+Wilcox Relief Corps; of the American Medical Association; of the Springfield Mount Holyoke Alumna' Association; of the Alumna Association of Michigan University; of the College Club; of the auxiliary to the Grand Army of the Republic; and of the American Medical Temperance Association.